opentok/opentok-windows-sdk-samples/ScreenSharing/README.md

 Application Notes
 -----------------
-  * This application uses Microsoft DirectX graphics APIs not supported on Windows 7 so this sample code works on Windows 8+.
+  * This application uses Microsoft DirectX graphics APIs, which are not supported on Windows 7.
+This sample code works on Windows 8+.

 ScreenSharingCapturer.cs
 ------------------------